+One meter is to be provided per lot, unless otherwise approved by the General Manager, Engineering.
+The only exception is duplex units (non-strata) where two separate meters are to be provided.
 For single family residential dwellings water meter chambers, setters, and lids are to be installed to final grade.
 Replacement of an existing water service connection must include a new meter and backflow prevention device, which may be sited in the existing location unless otherwise required by the Engineer.

-Where a meter is installed within a building, a remote reader shall be provided.
-The consumer shall provide direct outside access to the Corporation and its agents for installing and maintaining the meter and appurtenances.
+The consumer shall provide direct outside access to the City and its agents for installing and maintaining the meter and appurtenances.